Reception123/Write/README.md

 # Write
-This is for writing/working on stuff for MediaWiki projects or personal projects.
+This is for writing/working on stuff for MediaWiki projects or stuff related to Miraheze.